BrianDYKim/BrianDYKim/README.md

 Hello, I'm (junior) Backend Developer.
 I'm just enjoying studying new technologies about developing server application and operating server.

+### ⭐️ My Motto

+1️⃣ GRIT is the only way to be GREAT

 ### 🔥 Careers

 👉 Graduated at Pohang Yeoungsin high-school (2014~2017)